wesmelon/treehouse/README.md

 - Seasonal decorations are just for cheer; they don’t block planting or movement.
 - When night falls, other actions pause until you sleep in the bed; sleeping resets time to morning and bumps the day count.
 - Houses contain NPC pals and simple furniture; Action near a door enters, Action near a pal shows a friendly line.
+- Map state can be exported/imported via JSON; stored separately from code.

 ## Design for toddlers